InbalWeiss/Landscapes_in_Faces/yoloface-master/README.md

-# YOLOFace
+# YOLOFace with Convo

-# Deep learning based Face detection using the YOLOv3 algorithm
+# Deep learning based Face detection using the YOLOv3 + CONVO algorithms

 ## Getting started